 - D.I. output allows recording raw signal from load or cabinet before impulse loader section.
 Output is balanced and can be powered from phantom power.

 - Balanced line output for recording signal after impulse loader section.

-- Pad switch for LINE OUT, serve for output level reduction to microphone level.
+- Pad switch for LINE OUT, when PAD pressed, output level reduced to microphone level.

 - USB connector for remote control from PC/MAC and impulse response uploading to device.

 - MIDI In connector for preset switching from MIDI.